nmwsharp/geometry-central/docs/docs/surface/algorithms/geodesic_distance.md

 // Get the geodesic path from a query point to the nearest source SurfacePoint queryPoint2 = /* some point on the surface */ std::vector<SurfacePoint> path = mmp.traceBack(queryPoint2);

+// Get the gradient of the distance function at some point Vector2 gradDist = mmp.getDistanceGradient(queryPoint);

+// Find the tangent vector pointing to a query point from the closest source Vector2 log_base_source_of_query = mmp.getLog(queryPoint);
 ```